Section 31. Substance Use Education Standards

 (B) certification by the Indiana Counselors Association of Alcohol and Drug Abuse (ICAADA); or

-(2) criminal justice expertise, which includes knowledge of and experience dealing with courts and the criminal justice system, and
+(2) criminal justice expertise, which includes knowledge of and experience dealing with courts and the criminal justice system,

-Commentary on Section 31(f).
+Commentary on Section 31(c).

-Based upon the assessment, substance abuse information may be appropriate for certain court alcohol and drug program clients.
-However, substance abuse education is different in that it examines and challenges the thought process of offenders and concentrates on behavior modification, including identifying the actions the client would need to take to prevent recidivating.
-Substance abuse education also provides the client with an opportunity for a substance abuse self-assessment.
-The 20 hour substance abuse education course is specifically structured and designed for those clients who have been identified, through the assessment process as needing a course of instruction that is designed primarily for substance abusers with some symptoms indicating a progression toward dependence.
+Based upon the assessment, substance use information may be appropriate for certain court alcohol and drug program clients.
+However, substance use education is different in that it examines and challenges the thought process of offenders and concentrates on behavior modification, including identifying the actions the client would need to take to prevent recidivism.
+Substance use education also provides the client with an opportunity for a substance use self-assessment.
+The 20-hour substance use education course is specifically structured and designed for those clients who have been identified, through the assessment process as needing a course of instruction that is designed primarily for substance users with some symptoms indicating a progression toward dependence.
+Cognitive-based education approaches in the substance use field are characterized by the following:

 1. Collaboration between instructor and clients to build trust.